 The risks include lifetime chronic diseases.
 Problems like allergies, arthritis, digestive disease, autoimmune disease … and even cancer.
 So, ideally … you want to minimize the number of vaccines your puppy gets.

 The conventional practice is to vaccinate puppies every two weeks or so until 16 weeks old.

 Younger puppies get maternal antibodies from their mother’s milk.
-The antibodies protect them from disease until they wear off.
+Antibodies protect them from disease until they wear off after a few weeks.
 But those antibodies will also block the vaccine.

-Based on his research, Dr Schultz recommends giving …
+Based on his decades of research into duration of immunity vaccines, Dr Schultz recommends giving …

 Mistake #2 Repeating Vaccines Unnecessarily

 Titers are blood tests that show the level of protection your dog has to a specific disease.
-So ask your vet for a titer … instead of just blindly re-vaccinating your dog.
+So ask your vet for a titer … instead of just blindly re-vaccinating your dog (2)